ZamanKwinten/jlogg/README.md

 This opens the search pane in this pane you can setup multiple options:
 - The text to search for: JLogg will interpret this text as regular expression by default.
 If the regex is invalid it will fall back on exact matching
 - Ignore Case: whether the search should ignore casing or not
-- JLogg also keeps track of all you searches and in which file they were done.
+- JLogg also keeps track of all your searches and in which file they were done.
 This overview can be opened by dragging from the left border of the application.

 ### Highlighting
 Highlighting of interesting lines can be done by pressing ctrl/command+H.